 Fossils can be received from a man in the Stow-on-Side Pokemon Center.
 He will give you 2 Fossilized Birds in Sword, and 2 Fossilized Drakes in Shield.

-If you pay 500W to the Digging Duo in the Bridge Field area of the Wild Area, they will dig up an Item for you.
-Fossils can be received from either brother, but the brother on the left is more skilled and has a higher chance of finding a Fossil for you.
+You can find the Fossils in the Bridge Field area of the Wild Area.
+If you pay 500W to the Digging Duo, they will dig up an Item for you.
+You can get the Fossils from either brother, but the brother on the left is more skilled and has a higher chance of finding a Fossil for you.

 |The Isle of Armor Pokedex|